JTHCHEUNG-UoC/Racialized-Economic-Segregation-and-Storm-Related-Injuries-and-Deaths-in-the-United-States/README.md

-# Codes and data used for Cheung et al. (submitted to Nature Communications).
+# Codes and data used for Cheung et al.

 This repository contains the data, code, and documentation for the study:
 # “Structural Inequality and Storm-Related Injuries and Deaths in the United States: A County-Year Panel Analysis (2005–2022)”